 I earned my PhD in 2017 from the department of Women's & Gender Studies at Rutgers, the State University of New Jersey, where I specialised in Feminist, Decolonial, and Continental Philosophy and Political Theory.
-Broadly speaking, my research concerns the relations between concepts of life, sex(uality), and spirituality in modern and contemporary philosophy and politics, especially as these are structured by the dominance of modern techno-scientific rationality.
+Broadly speaking, my research concerns the relations between concepts of life, sex(uality), and spirituality in modern and contemporary theory and politics, both as these are structured by the dominance of modern techno-scientific rationality, and decolonial, feminist and queer challenges to this.

 My dissertation, "A World of Difference: Life, Sex, Ontology" (directed by Drucilla Cornell and Elizabeth Grosz) studied the critiques of techno-scientific understandings of life and sex in post-Heideggerian French thought (Luce Irigaray, Michel Foucault, Gilbert Simondon).
-Following Heidegger's linkage of the question concerning technology and the question of Being (or "ontology"), I argued for a rethinking of Being in terms of life, eros, and sexual difference.
-This research is being revised into a monograph, Thinking in the Midst of the Sciences: Decolonial Feminism and the Politics of Ontology, which combines the Heideggerian ontological critique of technology and its French reception with decolonial and feminist theory to address the philosophical questions raised by the recent turn to science in the humanities.
+Following Heidegger's linkage of the question concerning technology and the question of being (or "ontology"), I argued for a rethinking of being in terms of life, eros, and sexual difference.
+This research is being revised into a monograph, Thinking in the Midst of the Sciences: Life, Sex, Ontology, which combines the Heideggerian ontological critique of technology and its French reception with decolonial and feminist theory to address the philosophical questions raised by the recent turn to natural science in social theory.
 This work will intervene in contemporary debates in the (post)humanities, post-secularism, feminist and queer theory, science and technology studies, and critical life studies.

 My research has been recognised by awards from the Society for Phenomenology and Existential Philosophy (2014), the Luce Irigaray Circle (2014), and PhiloSOPHIA: A Continental Feminist Society (2015), as well as supported by visiting fellowships from the Institute for Research on Women (Rutgers, 2012-13), the Zentrum Gender Studies (Universität Basel, 2015), and the Institute of Advanced Study (Warwick, 2016).